CumulusNetworks/docs/content/cumulus-linux/Layer-3/Address-Resolution-Protocol---ARP.md

 <td><p>0</p></td>
 <td><p>BOOL</p></td>
 <td><p><em>Define behavior for gratuitous ARP frames whose IP is not already present in the ARP table:</em></p>
-<p><em>0 - Don' not create new entries in the ARP table.</em></p>
+<p><em>0 - Don't create new entries in the ARP table.</em></p>
 <p><em>1 - Create new entries in the ARP table.</em></p>
 <p>Cumulus Linux uses the default <code>arp_accept</code> behavior of not creating new entries in the ARP table when a gratuitous ARP is seen on an interface or when an ARP reply packet is received.
 However, an individual interface can have the <code>arp_accept</code> behavior set differently than the remainder of the switch if needed.
-For information on how to apply this port-specific behavior, <a href="#src-83629766700_AddressResolutionProtocol-ARP-po">see below</a>.</p></td>
+For information on how to apply this port-specific behavior, <a href="#src-8362976_AddressResolutionProtocol-ARP-po">see below</a>.</p></td>
 </tr>
 <tr class="even">
 <td><p>arp_announce</p></td>